- Updated on September 13, 2020

-Mouth breathing prevents absorption of nasal nitric oxide and causes additional problems due to the spread of pathogens since nitric oxide has powerful antiviral and anti-bacterial properties.
-Therefore, CO2 and NO are most effective natural bronchodilators.
+Mouth breathing prevents the absorption of nasal nitric oxide and causes additional problems due to the spread of pathogens since nitric oxide has powerful antiviral and antibacterial properties.
+Therefore, CO2 and NO are the most effective natural bronchodilators.

 – This page in Spanish: La mayoría de los broncodilatadores potentes tratan naturalmente el asma y la EPOC.